mitchgavan/mitchgavan.github.io/_drafts/2019-02-02-react-serverless-shop.md

 image: /images/posts/redux-and-ramda.jpg
 ---

-In this tutorial I'm going to show you how to create your own eCommerce solution so that you can start accepting payments on your website without the need for a traditional server or third-party subscription service.
-We'll be using React (with hooks!) to build the functionality, communicate with Stripe for payment processing, and Netlify to deploy and host the site.
-You can view the final result of what we'll be creating [here](https://google.com).
+In this tutorial we're going to create an eCommerce app that accepts payments without the need for a traditional server.
+We'll use React (with hooks!) to build a simple UI for demo purposes.
+We'll integrate Stripe for payment processing.
+Stripe requires a server to process a payment, so we'll create a Lambda function to handle that.
+Netlify lets you deploy Lambda functions without an AWS account, with function management handled within Netlify.
+And Netlify will also take care of deployment and hosting for us.
+You can view the final result of what we'll be creating [here](https://vigilant-torvalds-79378e.netlify.com/).

+So why a static site with a serverless backend (aka the [JAMStack](https://jamstack.org/)) over a traditional server rendered app?
+Improved security; server-side processes abstracted into microservice APIs, surface areas for attacks are reduced.
+And we'll be leveraging the domain expertise of specialist third-party services.
+Cheaper, easier hosting and scaling; the static site is just a stack of files that can be served anywhere, and scaled with CDNs.
+Whilst with Lambda functions you only pay for what use as it doesn't need to be constantly running and will automatically scale based on traffic.

-Before we get started I'd just like to point out that the solution we'll be creating won't cost you anything to run and maintain until you reach the generous limits of Netlify's [free tier](https://www.netlify.com/pricing/).
+The solution we'll be creating won't cost you anything to run and maintain until you reach the generous limits of Netlify's [free tier](https://www.netlify.com/pricing/).
 The only thing you'll need to note is that Stripe charges a [small fee](https://stripe.com/au/pricing) for each payment processed, in return for their secure and scalable payment platform.

 We're going to be using [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started) to create our application.
 It allows to get started quickly with a modern build setup with no configuration.
 Run the following command to generate your project, feel free to name it whatever you like, I've named mine `my-shop`: